ljsinclair/featurebase-docs/docs/pql-guide/pql-read-extract.md

 # PQL EXTRACT()

 The `Extract()` query allows the user to extract the values of specified fields for specified records.
-The `Extract()` query is similar the `SELECT` argument in SQL -- see example 1 below for the PQL equivalment to `SELECT * FROM table` in SQL.
+The `Extract()` query is similar the `SELECT` argument in SQL -- see example 1 below for the PQL equivalent to `SELECT * FROM table` in SQL.

 The task of retrieving all data for a record is generally more expensive in FeatureBase as compared to relational databases because of the way data is stored.
 For that reason, using the `Extract()` query for many fields and records is not advisable.